14 Top-Rated Beaches in the Seattle Area

-Running and pedestrian paths circle the entire body of water, serving as a great way to tour the park, and connect the east and west swimming areas.
-On the south side of Green Lake, the sprawling Woodland Park can also be easily reached including the popular Woodland Park Zoo.
+A 2.4-mile pedestrian path circles the entire body of water, which connects the east and west swimming areas.
+On the south side of Green Lake, the sprawling Woodland Park, one of Seattle's best parks, is also easily accessible, including the popular Woodland Park Zoo.

 5. Gene Coulon Memorial Beach Park

-With its well-manicured walking paths, sprawling lawn with tennis courts, and lifeguards on duty throughout the summer season, the secret status of this sterling beach space won't remain for long.
-For even more seclusion on your city beach getaway, the Madison Park North Beach is one block away and features a great Lake Washington overlook above a rocky seawall.
+The adjacent Madison Park has well-manicured walking paths, a sprawling lawn with tennis courts, and nearby cafés and restaurants.
+Madison Park North Beach is one block away for even more seclusion on a city beach getaway and features a great Lake Washington overlook above a rocky seawall.

 7. Carkeek Park

-Encompassing over 200 acres in Seattle's northwest neighborhoods, Carkeek Park provides natural appeal that attracts thousands of visitors each year.
-Featuring a variety of landscapes, including forests, wetlands, creeks, and Puget Sound shoreline, a variety of hiking trails link together all the ecosystems of the park.
+Carkeek Park encompasses over 200 acres in Seattle's northwest neighborhoods.
+The park features a variety of landscapes, including forests, wetlands, creeks, and Puget Sound shorelines, providing a natural appeal that attracts thousands of visitors each year.
+A variety of hiking trails link together all the ecosystems of the park.

-The 3.5-mile Pipers Creek Trail within Carkeek has an easy ability to transport users far away from the city.
-Continued conservation and interest in the park have made Carkeek one of the most pristine in the city, and one of the few homes to a salmon run in Seattle.
+The 3.5-mile Pipers Creek Trail within Carkeek easily transports users far away from the city.
+Continued conservation and interest in the park have made Carkeek one of the most pristine in the city and home to one of the few salmon runs in Seattle.
 The waterfront area at Carkeek presents great views across Puget Sound, and low tide adds even more acreage to explore on the wide and welcoming beach.

 8. Richmond Beach Saltwater Park

-Located in the city of Shoreline, 15 miles north of downtown Seattle, Richmond Beach Saltwater Park provides a secluded place to enjoy Puget Sound.
-It's a moderate descent to the mile-long beach from the parking area, and sprawling views of Puget Sound and the Olympic Mountains appear in the horizon once you hit the sand.
+Richmond Beach Saltwater Park provides a secluded place to enjoy Puget Sound in the city of Shoreline, 15 miles north of downtown.
+It's a moderate-descent hike to the mile-long beach from the parking area, but sprawling views of the water and the Olympic Mountains appear on the horizon upon hitting the sand.

-A popular place for picnics or quick getaways from the city, Richmond Beach also provides outlets for canine companions with a designated off-leash dog area.
-A playground area near the beach is a popular place for families to unwind, and birds can often be seen flying across the quiet shoreline.
+The beach is popular for picnics or quick getaways from the city.
+The park leading to the beach also provides outlets for canine companions with a designated off-leash dog area.
+And a playground area nearby is a popular place for families to unwind.

 9. Myrtle Edwards Park

-On the Elliot Bay waterfront, Myrtle Edwards is a near five-acre park featuring a 1.25-mile pedestrian path linking the waterfront Centennial Park and Olympic Sculpture Garden.
-Popular for running, walking, and all forms of muscle-powered transportation, Myrtle Edwards is punctuated by sandy beach areas perfect for overlooking the Puget Sound shoreline.
+The park is popular for running, walking, and all forms of muscle-powered transportation.
+It's also punctuated by small, rocky beach areas perfect for overlooking the Puget Sound shoreline.

-Centennial Park to the north provides even more pathways to follow, and throughout Myrtle Edwards and within the sculpture Park to the south, public art provides other fascinating attractions to catch your attention.
+Centennial Park to the north provides even more pathways to follow.
+Public art provides other fascinating attractions throughout Myrtle Edwards and within the sculpture Park to the south.
 Sunsets are a great time to tour through this tucked-away park and beach area.

 10. Madrona Park